Khazrak/WeaveDemoEX/README.md

-# WeaveDemo
+# WeaveDemo EX
-A Demonstration of Weave and Microservices
+A Microservice demo using:

+Spring Boot - The services
+Docker - The packaging and deployment
+Weave - Multihost Networking and DNS for Docker.
+The DNS will check health of Services.

+VirtualBox (with support for 64bit VM's) for demonstrating multihost.

 Software requirements:
 Vagrant and VirtualBox (relatively new)